-Thousands of employers and employees across the county share their thoughts on healhty lifestyles and workplace wellness annually.
-Here’s a full summary of the 2013 survey findings – stay tuned for the 2014 report!
+Thousands of employers and employees across the county share their thoughts on healthy lifestyles and workplace wellness annually.
+Here’s a full summary of the 2014 survey findings.

-Virgin Pulse, in partnership with Workforce Management magazine, surveyed 1,308 businesses and 9,918 employees in 2013 on the impact of health and wellness, gaining insight on how the landscape for health and wellness programs is changing year to year.
+Virgin Pulse, in partnership with Workforce Management magazine, surveyed 361 businesses and 3,822 employees in 2014 on the impact of health and wellness, gaining insight on how the landscape for healthy and wellness programs is changing year to year.

 - Wellness drives company culture: 87 percent of employees state that wellness positively impacted work culture, an increase of 10 percent from 2013.

 - Employees want to be healthy: 96 percent of employees participate to improve their own health, making improved health a bigger motivator than financial incentives.

 - It’s not just about physical well-being – mental health is a priority, too: 52 percent of employers offered services for mental health and depression management in 2014, a significant 14 percent increase from last year.